bitfunk/action-runner-orchestrator/README.md

 ## Usage

-Create a `orchestrator_config.json` file following this example:
+Clone the project on your desired runner machine and create a `orchestrator_config.json` file following this example:

 ```json
 {